BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/README.md

  - AR_Planner-Unity: It is the Unity project developed for the AR planner.
 It connects to 3D Slicer through OpenIGTLink to complement the AR planner.
 It is the second part of the "AR method".

 All models required for this study are already uploaded to Resources/Models/ in both projects.
-In case you want to use your own models, please update them all to these folders.
+In case you want to use your own models, update them all to these folders.
 Please, always use .obj extension for 3D model files.

 ## 3D Slicer modules